opensearch-project/documentation-website/_security/authentication-backends/jwt.md

 ### Header

-The header contains information about the used signing mechanism, as shown in the following example:
+The header contains information about the signing mechanism being used, as shown in the following example:

 ```json
 {